 Additionally, the park also has a nice picnic area on the shores of Lake Superior.
 In the visitors center, you can find park maps of the trails and the helpful park rangers will give great advice on where to hike.

-Well, that’s all I got so far; there’s definitely more places to stop along the North Shore but I haven’t explored all of them!
+Well, that’s all I got so far; there’s definitely more places to stop when on a road trip up the North Shore but I haven’t explored all of them!

 - Grand Marais (named America’s Coolest Small Town 2015 by Budget Travel)